HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 * `address` is the URI for the interactive experience
 * `period` optionally documents the window of time when the interactive experience is available

-For example, the manifest for an SHL that offers the user the opportunity to "Review a case" might include a `application/fhir+json` entry with:
+For example, the manifest for an SMART Health Links that offers the user the opportunity to "Review a case" might include a `application/fhir+json` entry with:

 ```json